-Reports of Committees of Council
+Reports of Committees or of Committees of Council

-- 9.12 The recommendations of a Committee of the Council are, so far as they are adopted by the Council, resolutions of the Council. - 9.13 If in a report of a Committee of the Council distinct recommendations are made, the Council may make separate decisions on each recommendation.
+- 9.12 The recommendations of a Committee or a Committee of Council are, so far as they are adopted by the Council, resolutions of the Council. - 9.13 If in a report of a Committee or a Committee of Council distinct recommendations are made, the Council may make separate decisions on each recommendation.